Operator models for meromorphic functions of bounded type: Minimal realizations for functions of bounded type

 In particular, every function $f\in \mathcal{N}_{sym}$ which is non-constant on $\C^+$ has a representation of the form

-\end{theorem} De Branges studied this intersection problem in the 1960s and (essentially) showed the ``only if'' direction \cite[Theorem 6]{DeBranges}.
-The ``if'' direction, which is the more difficult one, will be proven in Section 4.
-In that section, we will also introduce the following technical lemma crucial for addressing complexities associated with the real line. \begin{lemma} Let $h_1$ and $h_2$ be functions in $\mathcal{S}_0$ which are relatively prime.
+\end{theorem} We will give a proof in Section 4.
+For the moment, we just mention that de Branges studied this intersection problem in the 1960s and obtained some partial results in the ``only if'' direction \cite[Theorem 5 and 6]{edsjsr.10.2307.199375419630301}.
+In Section 4, we will also introduce the following technical lemma crucial for addressing complexities associated with the real line: \begin{lemma} Let $h_1$ and $h_2$ be functions in $\mathcal{S}_0$ which are relatively prime.
 Then the function

 can be analytically continued through an open interval $(a,b)\subset \R$ if and only if both $h_1$ and $h_2$ can be analytically continued through $(a,b)$. \end{lemma} For the moment, let's assume the preceding Theorem and Lemma to be true and proceed to construct a modeling reproducing kernel space based on these results.
 We are now almost ready to do so.
 However, there is a minor issue with the representation of a function $f \in \mathcal{N}_{sym}$ as